albertkklam/tf-regression/README.md

 2. MNIST for ML Beginners by TensorFlow.com
 3. Implementing a Neural Network from Scratch by @dennybritz (available on WildML.com)
 4. tensorflow_tutorials by @pkmital
+5. Neural Networks, Manifolds, and Topology by @colah (availablle on colah.github.io)